laserman120/SOTF-Mod-LootRespawnControl/README.md

 ## Networking

 * **Enabling Synchronization:** To synchronize loot across players, enable the "Should pickups be synced across players?" option.
+When any player collects loot, it will be removed for everyone else as well.
 * **Host Configuration:** When a client connects to a server with networking enabled, the client will use the host's configuration to ensure consistency.
 The client's local configuration will be ignored.
 * **Mod Compatibility:** All players must have the mod installed and use the same version to join a networked game.
 Players without the mod or with outdated versions will not be able to connect.